 Are you ready for your long-cherished bucket list dream to come true?
 It’s time to see gorillas and chimpanzees in their natural habitat!
 Follow your guide through the lush green jungle of Uganda, and listen attentively to the slightest rustle because it could come from the gentle animals.
 Feel your goosebumps rise as you capture unique photos of an experience you will never forget.

-Despite its position close to the equator, Uganda has a balanced climate.
-Temperatures are between 60 and 82 degrees Fahrenheit.
-However, December to February and June to September are the driest months.
-The dry season in Uganda doesn't mean there's no rain at all, but only that the amount of rainfall is half as much.
+Uganda has a balanced climate despite its position close to the equator.
+Temperatures are between 16 and 28°C. However, December to February and June to September are the driest months.
+The dry season in Uganda doesn't mean there's no rain, but the amount of rainfall is half as much.
 This season is also the best time to observe the fascinating animal world.
-Between March and May and from October to November, the rainfall is highest.
+Between March and May and October to November, the rainfall is highest.

 Your approach to Uganda and the Entebbe International Airport is a highlight in itself.
-Enjoy the unique view of the vast Lake Victoria and the endless green areas of the jungle.
+Enjoy the unique view of Lake Victoria and the endless green jungle.
 These first impressions are what you can expect in the next few days.

 Upon your arrival at the airport, your guide will pick you up and drive you to your guest house.
-Catch another glimpse into the life of the people of Uganda.
-Is Entebbe the way you imagined it?
+Catch another glimpse into the life of Ugandans.

-Travel time Entebbe Airport - Entebbe Hotel: approx. 15 - 40 minutes / about 6 miles
+Travel time Entebbe Airport - Entebbe Hotel: about 15-40 minutes / approx. 10 km

-Today venture out of the city and into pure nature.
-The Murchison Falls National Park welcomes you with its sheltered land and its overwhelming size of 4000 km².
-To make sure that the ride is not too long, you will stop at the Ziwa Rhino Sanctuary.
-Taleo, Moja, Bella, Kori, Hassani, and Nandi are already waiting for you with their thick gray skins and intimate nature.
-Here in the Sanctuary, the rhinos enjoy their time because they are fed back to good health to one day be released back into the wild.
-This visit is already unique because only here in Uganda, you can see these animals up close.
+Today you will venture out of the city and into the breathtaking nature.
+The 4000 km² Murchison Falls National Park welcomes you with its private land.
+On your way, you will make a pit stop at the Ziwa Rhino Sanctuary, where you’ll see their thick gray skins up close and the intimate nature.
+The rhinos enjoy their time in the sanctuary because they are fed back to good health before being released into the wild.

-Not only are 76 mammal species and 451 bird species native to the Murchison Falls National Park, but also numerous Nile crocodiles, hippos, and the semi-aquatic Sitatunga antelope find a home on the Nile.
-Lions, leopards, elephants, warthogs, giraffes - we could endlessly count which animals find a home here.
-It's best to grab your camera and binoculars and discover the diversity of wildlife yourself.
+Not only are 76 mammal species and 451 bird species native to the Murchison Falls National Park, but also many Nile crocodiles, hippos, the semi-aquatic Sitatunga antelope, lions, leopards, elephants, warthogs, and giraffes.
+Don’t forget to grab your camera and binoculars and discover the diversity of the stunning wildlife.

-If you have a few more minutes to spare, take the time to visit the Top of the Falls.
+If you have a few more minutes to spare, take the time to visit the top of the falls.
 What is extraordinary about this?
-You will feel the power of the Nile under your feet!
-The river ranges anywhere between seven feet and then rushes a dizzying 45 feet in the depths.
+You’ll feel the mighty Nile River under your feet!
+The river ranges anywhere between seven meters and then rushes a dizzying 45 meters in the depths.

 Today's destination: Murchison River Lodge.
 Located on the south bank of the Nile River, it's a dream come true for those who don't want to miss out on nature.
-Enjoy views of the herds of hippos, the Papyrus Islands, and Murchison National Park.
+Enjoy views of hippo herd, the Papyrus Islands, and Murchison National Park.

-Travel time Entebbe - Murchison Falls National Park: approx. 5 - 6 hours / about 215 miles
+Travel time Entebbe - Murchison Falls National Park: about 5-6 hours / approx. 350 km